 Pupil Premium funding and expenditure is carefully planned each academic year to ensure the maximum impact on the pupils who are in receipt of this.

-Below is our Pupil Premium strategy statement which goes into more detail about how the funding we receive will be allocated this academic year.
+Below is our Pupil Premium strategy statement which goes into more detail about how the funding we receive.
 If you have any questions or concerns please feel free to contact school or email firstname.lastname@example.org

 What is Pupil Premium?

 The Pupil Premium is a government initiative that targets additional funding at pupils considered to be from deprived backgrounds because research has shown that such pupils underachieve compared to others.
 The money is provided to ensure that schools are able to support these pupils in achieving their full potential.
 The government have used pupils who are entitled to Free School Meals (FSM) as an indicator of deprivation and they allocate a fixed amount of money per pupil to schools each financial year based upon the number of pupils who have been registered for FSM at any point during the previous six years.

 An amount of money is also allocated to pupils who are looked after by the Local Authority (LAC) and pupils who have a parent/parents who are serving in the armed forces.
 The government does not dictate how this money should be spent but we are expected to employ strategies that we are confident will breakdown any barriers in attainment between those pupils who are considered to be deprived and those who are not.
 We are accountable for this allocation of resources and must demonstrate that pupils in receipt of Pupil Premium achieve well compared to other pupils.

 What is the school doing to break down the barriers caused by deprivation?